Image at top via Sara Zimmerman at Unearthed Comics. Thanks, Sara!

 The fact is, Earth’s orbit is almost, but not quite, circular.
-So our distance from the sun doesn’t change much.
+So our distance from the sun doesn’t change much percentage wise (a little over 3 percent).
 Today, we’re about 3 million miles (5 million km) farther from the sun than we will be six months from now.
 That’s in contrast to our average distance from the sun of about 93 million miles (150 million km).

 The word aphelion, by the way, comes from the Greek words apo meaning away, off, apart and helios, for the Greek god of the sun.
 Apart from the sun.
 That’s us, today.

-It’s a tilt thing.
+Instead, the seasons result from Earth’s tilt on its axis.
 Right now, it’s summer in the Northern Hemisphere because the northern part of Earth is tilted most toward the sun.

 Meanwhile, it’s winter in the Southern Hemisphere because the southern part of Earth is tilted most away from the sun.